DeMoehn/aws-templates/Service Samples/lambda/lambda-tag-ec2/README.md

-# Tag new EC2 Intance
+# Tag new EC2 Instances

 This Lambda function uses CloudWatch Events to tag newly created EC2 Instance with an "Owner" and a "Launched" Tag.